dstndstn/tractor/doc/code.rst

 Code structure of the Tractor
 =============================

-Miscellaneous notes on control flow and call stack.
+Miscellaneous notes on control flow and call stacks.

 ::
     Tractor.optimize()
         Tractor.getDerivs()
             Image.getParamDerivatives()